rodekruis/data-service-catalogue/docs/users/users-roles-page.md

 !!! info "This section explains"
     Overview of registered users and roles into 121 platform

-The users page provides the list of registered user accounts and available roles in your 121 instance.
+The users page provides the list of registered user accounts and available roles in your 121 platform.

-### Roles and Users page
+### **Roles and Users page**

-The role and users page is accessible only by 121 platform **Admin users**.
+**Admin users** only can access the Users page; have an overview of both roles and users registered in the 121 platform.

 - In **Home page**, Click on the menu icon :material-menu: on the top left.
 - Select **Users**.